THINKING OF LEAVING

 You may feel you are on the wrong course or at the wrong university.
 If so, speak to your Course Leader as soon as possible.

 Leaving university is a massive decision, but there are plenty of people to help you make the right choice, and support from there, so please talk to someone.
-Come into the SU, talk to your Campus Officer or email [email protected].
+Come into the Union or email [email protected].
 There are loads of options open so it’s worth checking these out before making a decision.

 Information correct at the time of publishing